QUICK ESCAPE FROM SITE

 • Individuals responsible for the care of child victims are adequately trained; and

-• Adoption of clear policies and procedures for the return and repatriation of child victims taking into account the best interests of the child and the capacity of the receiving state to provide long-term assistance;
+• Adoption of clear policies and procedures for the return and repatriation of child victims.
+Policies should prioritize the best interests of the child and critically evaluate the capacity of the receiving state to provide long-term assistance;

-• Government investment in protection, prosecution, prevention and partnerships, including:
+• Government investment in protection, prosecution, prevention, provision of services and partnerships, including:

 • Permanent funding for victim services;